xiangyouli/xiangyouli.github.io/_pages/about.md

 Beyond research, I am actively involved in **competitive programming**, particularly in contests such as The International Collegiate Programming Contest (ICPC) and the China Collegiate Programming Contest (CCPC).
 My participation in these competitions has earned me several national and provincial-level awards, reflecting my strong skills and dedication in problem-solving and algorithmic challenges. 🏅

 I am passionate about discovering new solutions and continuously learning.
-I highly value collaborating with others who share similar academic interests or possess expertise in different fields, as it opens opportunities for mutual growth and knowledge exchange. 💡
+In particular, I’m always amazed by the fresh ideas I come across in books and research papers — they spark my curiosity and often lead me to think in entirely new ways.
+Because of this enthusiasm for new ideas, I highly value collaborating with others who share similar academic interests or possess expertise in different fields, as it opens opportunities for mutual growth and knowledge exchange.💡

 If you share similar interests or simply want to connect, feel free to **reach out**!
 I believe there’s always much to learn, and I’m always open to new ideas and connections.
 I’m also excited about future opportunities for both personal and professional growth. 🤩